MileHacker Logo

 Resort Facilities

-Most luxury hotels and resorts have widespread pool facilities and private entry to the beach for guests.
+Most luxury hotels and resorts have widespread pool facilities and private beach access for guests.

 Public & Day Passes

 Qurum Beach is a popular public beach.
-Certain private beach clubs offer day passes for non-visitors to access amenities.
+Some private beach clubs offer daily tickets for non-clients to access amenities.

 Entertainment & Nightlife